Theguyrahul/Audio-Video-Downloader/readme.md

 **download.py**
    - Run this script to download audio or Video files.

-### Folders

-1. **Audio_files**:
-   - Downloaded audio files will be saved here.

-2. **Video_files**:
-   - Downloaded video files will be saved here.

 ## Usage
 Run the download.py and go to port 5000.
 Copy any link from YouTube and paste it in the webpage.
 Click the checkbox if you want to download audio file.
+Every audio or video will be downloaded in your **downloads** folder.

 ## License